• Recipes

 Give your plants plenty of room to grow by spacing them about 36 to 48 inches apart.

-Also, remember to stake or cage your plants as tomatoes are heavy and will droop or break the vines.
-It's optional to prune the side branches to encourage vertical growth.
+Also, remember to stake or cage your plants, as tomatoes are heavy and will droop or break the vines.
+Pruning the side branches to encourage vertical growth is optional.
 Lastly, keep watering consistently to help prevent blossom-end rot.

 Are Marglobe Tomatoes Considered a Crack-Resistant Heirloom Variety?